 Meet Elizabeth

-Elizabeth is a Licensed Independent Clinical Social Worker (LICSW) that provides individual therapy to teens and adults ages 13+.
-Elizabeth works from a relational and psychodynamic foundation, integrating Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) interventions to support clients in understanding patterns, deepening self-awareness, and developing coping tools.
-She finds that psychoeducation and exploring the mind–body connection are valuable parts of the healing process.
-Her clinical expertise includes depression, anxiety, trauma recovery, neurodiversity, and perinatal mental health.
+Elizabeth provides individual therapy to teens and adults.
+Her work stems from a relational and psychodynamic foundation, integrating Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) interventions to support clients in understanding patterns, deepening self-awareness, and developing coping tools.
+She believes strongly that psychoeducation and exploring the mind–body connection are valuable parts of the healing process.
+Her clinical expertise includes depression, anxiety, trauma recovery, neurodiversity like ADHD and Autism Spectrum Disorder (ASD), and perinatal mental health.

-Grounded in a strengths-based, culturally responsive and person-centered approach, Elizabeth believes that the therapeutic relationship is central to healing and approaches her work with curiosity, warmth, and humor.
+Elizabeth is a strengths-based and culturally responsive therapist, who believes that the therapeutic relationship is central to healing.
+Elizabeth approaches her work with curiosity, warmth, and humor.

 Master of Social Work — St. Catherine University